OpenEvalProject/evals/manuscripts/elife-63603/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/63603/elife-63603-fig5-v2.jpg)

 **Figure 5.:** (A) Noncanonical NF-κB pathway schematic.
 Proteins shown in bold were manipulated in this study.
 (B) Immunoblotting of NT and TRAF3 KO1 cells transduced with pLVTHM GFP NT or p100 sgRNAs.
 Blot was stained for p100/p52, TRAF3, and GAPDH (loading control).
 (B′) Quantifications of western blot (B).
 Histogram shows mean ± 1 s.d. (n = 3). p-values were calculated by Student’s t-test.
 (C) Cytometric analysis of NT and TRAF3 KO cells transduced with pLVTHM GFP NT or p100 sgRNAs.
 Graph shows mean ± s.d. (n = 4). p-values were calculated by one-way ANOVA followed by Tukey’s multiple comparisons test.
 (D) NT and TRAF3 KO1 cells transduced with pLVTHM GFP NT or p100 sgRNAs were treated with BrdU at 4 days post-confluency and immunostained for BrdU and DAPI.
 (E) Immunoblot of NT and TRAF3 KO1 cells transduced with NT, NIK KO1 or KO2.
 Blot was stained for NIK, TRAF3, and GAPDH (loading control).
 (E’) Quantifications of western blot (E).
 Histogram shows mean ± 1 s.d (n = 3). p-values were calculated by one-way ANOVA followed by Tukey’s multiple comparisons test.
 (F) Cytometric analysis of NT cells and TRAF3 KO1 cells transduced with control NT, NIK KO1 and KO2.
 Histogram shows mean ± 1 s.d. (n = 5). p-values were calculated by one-way ANOVA followed by Tukey’s multiple comparisons test.
 (G) NT and TRAF3 KO1 cells transduced with control NT, NIK KO1 and KO2 were treated with BrdU at 4 days post-confluency and immunostained for BrdU and DAPI.
 (H and I) Cytometric analysis of NT and TRAF3 KO cells treated with 7 µM BV6 at low (H) and high (I) density.
 Histogram shows mean ± 1 s.d. (n = 5 (H), n = 6 (I)). p-values were calculated by one-way ANOVA followed by Dunnett’s (H) or Tukey’s (I) multiple comparisons test.
 (J) Immunoblot of NT, TRAF3 KO1 (positive control), and NT cells expressing pWPI mScarlet NIK-ΔT3.
 Blot was stained for NIK and GAPDH (loading control).
 (K) Cytometric analysis of NT cells and NT pWPI mScarlet NIK-ΔT3 cells.
 Histogram shows mean ± 1 s.d. (n = 6). p-values were calculated by Student’s t-test.
-(L) NT and NT pWPI mScarlet NIK-ΔT3 cells were treated with BrdU at 4 days post-confluency and immunostained for BrdU and DAPI.Figure 5—source data 1.Figure 5.
+(L) NT and NT pWPI mScarlet NIK-ΔT3 cells were treated with BrdU at 4 days post-confluency and immunostained for BrdU and DAPI.

 As a further test, we knocked out the effector kinase NIK.
 Immunoblotting (Figure 5E and E’) revealed that, as expected, NIK is undetectable in NT control cells, but accumulates in TRAF3 KO cells.
 However, expression was lost in TRAF3/NIK double KO cells.
 Similar to p100 KO, deletion of NIK caused reduced proliferation in TRAF3 KO cells (Figure 5F and G).